 CZ is a famous manufacturer most known for its CZ 75 series of handguns.
 In the 2000s, they introduced the CZ P07, and then in 2017, introduced the CZ P10C.
 Both the P-07 and the P10C are polymer-framed handguns, making them quite different from the normal, metal-frame handguns CZ is known for.
+Despite being made by the same company there are many differences when comparing the CZ P07 vs P10C.

 We’re going to compare the CZ P07 vs CZ P10C and see how they stack up as concealed carry and general-use handguns.

-Both handguns hold 15 rounds and are approximately the same size — the key difference between the two is the hammer-fired system on the CZ P07 vs P10C, which uses a striker-fired ignition system.
+Both handguns hold 15 rounds and are approximately the same size.
+The key difference between the two is the hammer-fired system on the CZ P07 vs P10C, which uses a striker-fired ignition system.

 Table of contents